Why Your Neighbor’s Sale Price Means Nothing

 If your neighbor listed at $310,000 and sold at $300,000 after 45 days, that tells a very different story than listing at $295,000 and getting multiple offers.

-Sellers often anchor on the closing number and ignore the path to get there.
+Instead, sellers often anchor on the closing number and ignore the path to get there.
+That path matters because it shows buyer demand, negotiation strength, and pricing accuracy.

 Appraisals and financing shape the outcome